 Kim Poh practises exclusively in intellectual property and information technology laws.
 He graduated from the University of London with LL.B (Hons, Second Upper).
 He was admitted to the Malaysian Bar in November 2001 and thereafter commenced his career as an Advocate and Solicitor with an established large law firm in Kuala Lumpur.

-He left the law firm in November 2007 to join a small boutique IP firm as a Partner.
+In November 2007, he left the law firm where he commenced his legal practice and joined a small boutique IP firm as a Partner.
 He returned to his previous law firm in October 2012 as a Partner.
 Prior to leaving the law firm at the end of 2015, he was the Deputy Head of the firm’s Intellectual Property & Information Technology Department.

 He has vast experience in assisting clients in a diverse range of contentious and non-contentious IP matters, such as: